MarioVilas/winappdbg/doc/source/HowLabelsWork.rst

  * The **ordinal** is an integer with an exported function ordinal.
  * The **offset** is an integer number.
 It may be an offset from the module base address, or the function address.
 If not specified, the default is *0*.

 If debugging symbols are available, they are used automatically in addition to exported functions.
+To get the debugging symbols you need to first install the `Microsoft Debugging Tools <http://msdn.microsoft.com/en-us/windows/hardware/gg463009>`_, and then either install the debugging symbols for your version of Windows or set up your system to connect to the `Microsoft Symbol Server <http://support.microsoft.com/kb/311503>`_.

 Integer numbers in labels may be expressed in any format supported by HexInput.integer(), but by default they are in hexadecimal format (for example *0x1234*).